 Free online reading/phonics program

-Extensive collection of carefully designed downloadable forms and resources
+Extensive collection of carefully designed printable forms and resources

-Although these sites want to separate the interests of boys and girls along gender roles in a way that may bother some parents, the sites are good quality learning games for younger students and could be be useful if your child enjoys the themes.
+Although these sites want to separate the interests of boys and girls along gender roles, the sites are good quality learning games for younger students and could be be useful if your child enjoys the themes.

 Unit study printables